syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.MVC/columns/column-template.md

 ## Render other components in a column

-Tree Grid allows you to render any component in a column using the [`Template`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGridColumn.html#Syncfusion_EJ2_TreeGrid_TreeGridColumn_Template) property.
+Tree Grid allows you to render any component in a [`Column`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGridColumn.html) using the [`Template`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.TreeGrid.TreeGridColumn.html#Syncfusion_EJ2_TreeGrid_TreeGridColumn_Template) property.
+This provides the ability to create custom components or use existing ones from Syncfusion or third-party libraries.

 To render other components in the Tree Grid, ensure the following steps:

-**Step 1**: Initialize the column template for your custom component using `Template` property.
+**Step 1**: Provide the HTML content for your custom component using `Template` property.

 ```typescript